Last Updated on 2 months by mallorcaunderthesun

 Your passports are only checked at check-in or when entering the departure gate/boarding the plane.

 Laptops and tablets must be removed from your luggage and placed on the belt separately.

 TOP TIP.
 Place laptops and tablets LAST onto the conveyor belt.
-And keep and eye on them as they go through the xray machines.
+And keep an eye on them as they go through the X-ray machines.
 Thieves operate in many places.

 In fact, keep an eye on your bags throughout your entire journey, from waiting in the departure lounge to aboard your flight.

 The increase in passengers will mean longer queues in the airport shops and cafés.

 Also, it has been reported that many airlines are running out of food on the flights so I would definitely recommend taking food with you and an empty water bottle.